rameyamey/MLTSA_RAmey/HW4/readme.md

 This file contains my HW4 submissions exploring point of change models and how to deal with outliers.
+ClimateBSTS is also posted for extra credit but this is incomplete.

 Collaborators: Rachel Amey, Alima Nurlan, Priyanka Mondal, Ramiz Qudsi